RishitToteja/rishittoteja.github.io/_news/announcement_19.md

 related_posts: false
 ---

-Joined Microsoft As a Research Fellow with the PROSE Team (led by Sumit Gulwani) working on CoPilot and Formula Intelligence for Excel Spreadsheets
+Joined Microsoft As a Research Fellow with the PROSE Team (led by Sumit Gulwani) working on CoPilot and Formula Intelligence for Excel Spreadsheets.